The Benefits Of Understanding Your Life Story

-I’ve learned to understand your story; the narrative of your life requires deep self-reflection.
+I’ve learned to understand your life story.
+Your life narrative requires deep self-reflection.
 Reflecting on times of suffering, you explore memories for answers.

-As you ponder, afflictions experienced, and unacknowledged grief comes to light.
-The more in-depth you examine, the more you uncover and are willing to reveal, the more you understand yourself.
+As you ponder, afflictions experienced and unacknowledged grief come to light.
+The more in-depth you examine and uncover and are willing to reveal, the more you understand yourself.

 Deep in thought, you distinguish people who let you down or lead you astray further into darkness — those who caused you pain and the anguish you caused others.